 I try to avoid political talk on this blog, but I hope you’ll bear with me on this post as it’s right up my alley.
-According to the New York Times, Donald Trump got a Vietnam War draft deferment because he had bone spurs in his heels.
+As we likely all remember, Donald Trump got a Vietnam War draft deferment because he had bone spurs in his heels.
 It's not exactly a life-threatening health condition, but it can be quite painful, especially if you need to be on your feet a lot.
 So, as we carefully consider our 2020 candidates, let's take a closer look at what kept our current president from the military.

 Another common area for bone spur growth is the top of the foot, especially over the great toe joint.
 This type of growth is usually the result of repetitive joint stress caused by years of walking.
 Pressure from the bone spur, also called a dorsal bunion, can cause the surrounding tissue to become inflamed when you wear shoe.

 Treatment for bone spurs includes padding, changes in shoegear, injection therapy, and custom orthotics.
 In cases where more conservative therapy does not alleviate the pain, surgical removal of the bone spurs would then be an option.
 None of us has walked in our President's shoes, so we can't understand what kind of pain he was in, but thanks to this Houston podiatrist, you have enough facts about the condition to come to your own conclusions.